How to Start a Function Band: A Step-by-Step Guide

 The more detail you include, the better your chances of attracting bookings.

-Remember, your video is the most important part.
+Remember, your video is the most important part of your profile.
 Most clients, especially those planning destination weddings, can’t see you live, so your video sells your band.
 You don’t need to spend thousands, but make sure you hire the right people for the budget you have.

 Frequently Asked Questions